IMMM-SFA/tempset/README.md

 ## Functionality

-There are two functionalities provided in this repo:
+There are three functionalities provided in this repo:

 (i) **`batch_process_idf()`**: generating a distribution of temperature setpont schedules, with each schedule written to a separate IDF: